-NAMI MISSOULA OFFERS THE FOLLOWING PROGRAMS:
+NAMI MISSOULA OFFERS THE FOLLOWING EDUCATION PROGRAMS:

 Peer to Peer is a free ten-week “education for recovery” course for individuals with persistent mental health issues.
 Taught by trained mentors who are themselves in recovery, the course provides insights into the nature of various psychiatric conditions, helps participants better recognize symptoms and triggers, and aids in developing strategies to prevent or minimize relapse.